polterguy/phosphorusfive/plugins/extras/p5.io.authorization/README.md

 content of some specified folder.
 The structure of such an **[access]** object should look like the following.

 ```
+/*
-// Role name
+ * Role name is "developer".
+ *
+ * You can also use "*" as role name, to denote all roles (except root acounts)
+ */
 developer:some-unique-string-id
   write-folder:/modules/
 ```

 The above access right object for instance, would give all users belonging to the *"developer"* role, write access to the _"/modules/"_ folder.

-## Denying users read access to specific files
+## Denying users read access to specific folders

-You can also further restrict a user's access to reading files, by creating an access object like the following.
+You can also further restrict a user's access to reading files and folders, by creating an access object like the following.

 ```
-// Role name
-developer:some-other-unique-string-id
-  read-folder-deny:/modules/hyper-ide/
+*:some-other-unique-string-id
+  deny-folder:/foo/bar/
 ```

+## Deny/allow access precedence

-The above will deny all users belonging to the role _"developer"_ to read from any files beneath _"/modules/hyper-ide/"_, in addition to deny the user to list the files inside of the same folder.
-And in fact, when listing the children folders in the above folder, the _"/hyper-ide/"_ folder won't even show for users belonging to the _"developer"_ role.
+The above will deny all users to read (*and write*) from any files beneath _"/foo/bar/"_, in addition to deny the user to list the files inside of the same folder.
+The **[deny-folder]** has precedence though, implying that it doesn't matter if you allow a role access to write to for instance _"/foo/bar/"_, if the user is denied access to _"/foo/"_.
+The user will still not be able to modify files inside of the _"/foo/bar/"_ folder, since he doesn't have access to _"/foo/"_.

 ## Rolling your own